 - In a large bowl, combine the sugar, butter and oil.
 Mix well.

-- Stir in the ground almonds and toasted sesame seeds.
+- Stir in the ground almonds, toasted sesame seeds, vanilla sugar, and salt.

 - Add half of the flour and all of the baking powder then mix until well-combined.